Depth Any Video with Scalable Synthetic Data: Introduction

 \textbf{Framework: } To complement the dataset, we propose a novel framework for video depth estimation that leverages the rich prior knowledge embedded in video generation models.
 Drawing from recent advancements~\citep{ke2024marigold}, we build upon SVD~\citep{blattmann2023svd} and introduce two key innovations to enhance generalization and efficiency.
 First, a mixed-duration training strategy is introduced to simulate videos with varying frame rates and lengths by randomly dropping frames.
 To handle videos of different lengths, those with the same duration are grouped into the same batch, and batch sizes are adjusted accordingly, thus optimizing memory usage and improving training efficiency.
 Second, a depth interpolation module is proposed, generating intermediate frames conditioned on globally consistent depth estimates from key frames, allowing for high-resolution and coherent inference of long videos under limited computational constraints.
 Additionally, we refine the pipeline by introducing a flow-matching approach~\citep{lipman2023flowmatching} and rotary position encoding~\citep{su2021rope} to further improve inference efficiency and flexibility.

 Our contributions can be summarized as follows:

-\begin{itemize}[leftmargin=*, itemsep=0em] \item We introduce a large-scale synthetic dataset of 40,000 video depth clips collected from diverse rendering engines.
-This is the first dataset to leverage a variety of high-fidelity synthetic environments and to verify its generalization capability in real-world scenarios. \item We propose a new training and inference framework that integrates a mixed-duration training strategy and a long-video inference module, enabling the model to handle varying video lengths while ensuring spatial accuracy and temporal consistency. \item Our method achieves state-of-the-art performance among generative depth models, setting a new benchmark for accuracy and robustness in video depth estimation. \end{itemize}
+\begin{itemize}[leftmargin=*, itemsep=0em] \item We demonstrate a feasible path for scaling depth data from diverse virtual environments and systematically validate that high-fidelity synthetic data can improve the generalization of video depth models to real-world scenarios. \item We propose a new training and inference framework that integrates a mixed-duration training strategy and a long-video inference module, enabling the model to handle varying video lengths while ensuring spatial accuracy and temporal consistency. \item Our method achieves state-of-the-art performance among generative depth models, setting a new benchmark for accuracy and robustness in video depth estimation. \end{itemize}